Install Project Quay Using Podman on Oracle Linux

 Enter Quay Configuration Information

-The following steps involve entering new details whilst others use some of the information collected/noted in the earlier steps whilst setting up Postgres, Redis, etc.
+The following steps involve entering new details, while others use some of the information collected/noted in the earlier steps to set up PostgreSQL, Redis, etc.

 pgadmin-login

-2. Scroll down to the Server Configuration section, enter the server's hostname (as seen earlier in the /etc/hosts file).
+2. Scroll down to the Server Configuration section and enter the server's hostname (as seen earlier in the /etc/hosts file).

 pgadmin-login

-3. Next, scroll down to the section called: Database.
+3. Next, scroll down to the Database section.

 pgadmin-login

-4. Click on the drop-down box next to the field called Database Type.
-Two options are listed - MySQL and Postgres, select Postgres.
+4. Click on the drop-down box next to the Database Type field and select Postgres.

-Note: The reason for selecting Postgres is to allow the option to select the Clair scanning tool at a later date, because the Clair scanning tool does not work with a MySQL Quay database.
+We select the PostgreSQL database type to allow us to choose the Clair scanning tool later in this tutorial.
+The Clair scanning tool currently does not work with a MySQL Quay database.

 pgadmin-login

-• Database Server : Choose either - a) Enter the $HOSTNAME or FQDN as entered in the /etc/hosts file (which must resolve using DNS) or b) Use the container IP address noted in an earlier step (for example - 10.88.0.2)
+• Database Server: Choose either the $HOSTNAME or FQDN as entered in the /etc/hosts file or the container's IP address

-**Note: All of these values MUST match those used when starting the Postgres container (see earlier), but otherwise are fully user configurable.
+All of these values MUST match those you used when starting the PostgreSQL container.

 pgadmin-login